 If you need to finance a new or used vehicle, pay close attention to your credit score.
 Lenders use it to determine the rate you’ll pay.
 Higher scores equal better rates.
 Because the amount and length of auto loans continues to grow, finding the cheapest possible financing is increasingly important.

 The major credit bureaus that calculate and report your score to their clients aren’t perfect.
 Mistakes are made, both by the reporting agencies themselves, and by the current creditors who report to them on your activities.
-Some consumers have bad credit through no fault of their own; data from the Federal Trade Commission indicates that at least five percent of people have credit reporting mistakes that impact their credit scores.
+Some consumers have poor credit through no fault of their own; data from the Federal Trade Commission indicates that at least five percent of people have credit reporting mistakes that impact their credit scores.
+In this case you may consider bad credit auto loans as an option.

 To determine whether there are problems with your credit report, contact each of the large reporting companies – Equifax, Experian and TransUnion – to obtain a copy of your report.
 By law, you’re entitled to one free copy per year from each.
 In theory, all three reports should contain the same information, but that’s not always the case.
 You need to monitor all three to be sure they’re accurate.